maximbetin/scripts/README.md

   - If Chocolatey identifier is present, tries Chocolatey.
   - Appx-only packages are listed as manual follow-ups.
 - Manual follow-up output includes a Suggested command to try in PowerShell (winget or choco) to speed up manual recovery.

+##### Dry run

+- `-DryRun` logs intended winget/choco/manual installer commands and prints a "Planned actions" table.
+- No installers are executed, no packages are installed, and Chocolatey bootstrap is skipped.